Y-Levy/Y-Levy/README.md

 <p align="left">
   M.Sc. in Data Science from BGU, Israel (thesis in deep ensemble learning for time-series forecasting).
   <br />
-  I am proficient with deep learning frameworks in High-Performance Computing, additionaly, I have over 4 years of experience as a data analyst (nonprofit sector) applying ML algorithms and statistical models to large complex datasets (both cross-section and time-         series).
+  I am proficient with deep learning frameworks in High-Performance Computing, additionaly, I have over 4 years of experience as a data analyst (the nonprofit sector).
   <br />
   <br />
   With a proven track record of delivering results-driven solutions and a commitment to staying at the forefront of industry advancements, I am eager to contribute my expertise and drive success within any data-focused team.